erick-rivas/django-reference/docs/040_models.md

 ## Guidelines

--   Modify attributes types and names via seed-builder.
+-   Modify attributes types and names via seed-builder
 -   Only add aggregate methods (properties) if required
     -   Example: has_members(), complete_name() ...